 The bottom line is, for most of the workforce, disability insurance isn’t a luxury; it’s an essential building block of your family’s financial security.
 This type of coverage doesn’t have to be prohibitively expensive in the present—and it just might save you and your loved ones from the added stress of income loss while dealing with a serious illness or injury.

 No matter your age, assets or type of coverage you’re seeking, it’s always wise to shop around and obtain multiple quotes before deciding on the best policy and provider.
 It’s also crucial to review and understand all details up front—so you or your loved ones don’t find out you have the wrong coverage after an event occurs.
-Guidance from a Certified Financial Planner (CFP®) can help you address the different types of risk exposure and make comprehensive recommendations based on your life circumstances and long-term goals.
+Guidance from a CERTIFIED FINANCIAL PLANNER® (CFP®) can help you address the different types of risk exposure and make comprehensive recommendations based on your life circumstances and long-term goals.

 As a Senior Lead Advisor for JFS Wealth Advisors, Amanda Marcello has over 10 years of experience developing and monitoring tailored financial strategies for affluent individuals, families, and businesses.
 If you have questions relating to this or other investment and financial planning topics, contact Amanda at amarcello@jfswa.com.